Crews attempt to open George Floyd Square to traffic for second time

 "I'm upset because people who are not a part of this community just came in and decided what we wanted to have here," Alexander said.
 "I didn't get to make a nonprofit.
 I don't get donations.
 I haven't been getting money hand over fist.
 If you're fighting for the community … you wouldn't be holding down this block where all these businesses are … but everybody got their own agenda."

-She said if the city persists in removing the makeshift barricades that protesters return to the streets each time workers clear them, she'll acknowledge they are putting some effort into reopening the streets.
+She said if the city persists in removing the makeshift barricades every time they're reinstalled, she'll acknowledge it is putting some effort into reopening the streets.

 "The City's three guiding principles for the reconnection of 38th and Chicago have been community safety, racial healing and economic stability and development for Black, Indigenous, Latinx, Asian and other communities of color," Mayor Jacob Frey, City Council Vice President Andrea Jenkins and City Council Member Alondra Cano said in a statement last week.
 "We are collectively committed to establishing a permanent memorial at the intersection, preserving the artwork, and making the area an enduring space for racial healing."